 - Using an immersion blender, blend the soup until smooth, about 30 seconds to 1 minute.
-If you don't have a blender, just transfer the soup, in batches, to a blender (do not overfill!).
-Securely fasten the blender's lid and use a kitchen towel to protect your hand from steam escaping from the top of the blender as you purée the mixture until smooth.
+If you don’t have an immersion blender, blend the soup in a stand blender, in batches (do not fill your blender past the maximum fill line).
+Securely fasten the blender’s lid and use a kitchen towel to protect your hand from steam escaping from the top of the blender as you purée the mixture until smooth.
 Transfer puréed soup to a serving bowl and repeat with remaining batches.

 - Return the soup to the pot and set it over low heat to keep it warm.
 Taste the soup and add more salt until the spices really sing, around ½ teaspoon for vegetable broth or 1 teaspoon if you used water.

 - To prepare the garnish: In a small skillet over medium heat, add the pepitas, olive oil, chile powder, cumin, coriander and a pinch of salt.
 Toss to combine and toast for 3 to 5 minutes, or until the pepitas’ edges are turning lightly golden brown.